wonsunahn/CS1632_CICD_JUnit/README.md

 ```

 Besides, weren't we able to successfully run "mvn test" because there was a
 pom.xml file present?
-The answer is again, you need to remember that these
+The answer is again, you need to remember that these are
-are two different jobs which run on different Docker containers.
+two different jobs which run on different Docker containers.
 The
-"update_dependence_graph" job builds a new container from scratch based on
+"update_dependence_graph" job builds a new container from scratch based on the
-the ubuntu-latest image, and hence will not have the pom.xml file.
-One way
+ubuntu-latest image, and hence will not have the pom.xml file.
+One way to
-to solve this issue is to checkout the repository again within this job as
+solve this issue is to checkout the repository again within this job as well,
-well, but that feels like a waste of work since we are repeating the same
-work over again.
-A better solution is to use GitHub caches.
+and that is a perfectly valid solution.
+An alternative solution is to pass on
+the checked out repository via shared storage between jobs called GitHub
+Caches.

 #### GitHub Caches